Conviction and Uncertainty

 Develop the former, embrace the latter.

 If life seems more frustrating than not, you may be confusing conviction with a sense of certainty.
 To compensate for lack of conviction – strong beliefs about the morality of one’s behavior – many people develop a sense of certainty about other people, politics, religion, and so on, which comes off as arrogance and intolerance.
 No one experiences more frustration than the intolerant.

-Many of the mistakes we make when we experience emotions are due to the illusion of certainty they create.
-High adrenalin and cortisol emotions, particularly anger, create the profoundest illusions of certainty, due to their amphetamine effects.
+Many of the mistakes we make when emotionally aroused are due to the illusion of certainty emotions create.
+High adrenaline and cortisol emotions, particularly anger, create the profoundest illusions of certainty, due to their amphetamine effects.
 Amphetamines create a temporary sense of confidence by increasing metabolic energy production, while narrowing mental focus and ignoring or discounting most variables that might invoke self-doubt.
 That's why you feel more confident after a cup of coffee than before it.
 It's why feel convinced that you’re right and everyone else is wrong when you're angry.

 Certainty itself is an emotional state, not an intellectual one.
 To create a feeling of certainty, the brain must filter out far more information than it processes, which, of course, greatly increases its already high error rate during emotional arousal.
-In other words, the more certain you feel, the more likely you are wrong.
+In other words, the more certain we feel, the more likely we're wrong.